Stone Garrett Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.32).
+- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.31).

+- Red Sox pitchers combine to give up 154 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The righty last pitched on Wednesday against the Kansas City Royals, when he tossed five innings, allowing two earned runs while giving up four hits.
+- The lefty's most recent time out came on Thursday against the Kansas City Royals, when he tossed 5 1/3 scoreless innings while giving up six hits.

+- In 15 games this season, the 34-year-old has amassed a 3.36 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.